dowjones/distribucache/README.md

 ### Cache-emitted Events

-The following events are emmitted *before* the actual call is completed:
+The following events are emmitted *before* the call is completed:

   - `get` - `(key)`
   - `set` - `(key, value)`